 Figure 2.
 An assumed u-shaped relationship between the level of drug control regulations and unintended consequences.

-Unintended consequences can be divided by the effects for society and for individuals.
+Unintended consequences can be divided by the effects for the whole society and for an individual.
 Unintended societal consequences can include factors such as the emergence of organized crime dealing with drug production and trafficking or a general risk of decrease in public safety due to illegal ways of drug financing.
-Some producing countries like Mexico and Colombia, have experienced extreme violence and thousands of deaths, while public health, security and safety have also been significantly negatively affected in many European countries (EMCDDA/Europol, 2016).
-Often mentioned individual adverse effects are, in addition to stigmatization, social exclusion, negative effects of imprisonment, reduced educational and labour market opportunities, disconnection to work life, visa problems and limited access to essential medicines for medical and scientific purposes.
+Some producing countries like Mexico and Colombia, have experienced extreme violence and thousands of deaths, while public health, security and safety have also been significantly negatively affected, as is showed by data available for many European countries (EMCDDA/Europol, 2016).
+Often mentioned individual adverse effects are, in addition to stigmatization, social exclusion, negative effects of imprisonment, reduced educational and labour market opportunities, disconnection to work life, limited visa availability and limited access to essential medicines for medical purposes.
 As chapter 3 will elaborate on, adverse effects may further vary according to the social/economical context, type of substance, individual characteristics and periods of time.

 Lastly, one may note that public expenditures and unintended consequences are linked.
-More public expenditures on law enforcement will for examples increase the risk of apprehension and by that increase the risk of unintended effects of control measures.
+More public expenditures on law enforcement will most likely increase the risk of apprehension, but of a higher-in-the-rank drug trafficker.
+Therefore, on the one hand, more investment in law enforcement may increase the number of apprehensions may increase the risk of unintended effects of control measures but, on the other hand, may increase the probability that only criminals are captured and therefore, reduces their unintended harms.
 Further, although unintended effects are usually not measured in monetary units they may still have serious economic impact.
 For individuals apprehended for drug-related crimes, their job and thereby their income opportunities are reduced, which also imply a welfare loss for society.
 Still, public expenditures and unintended consequences will be treated separately in this report.